Patchouli

-It is native to the island region of Southeast Asia, including Sri Lanka, Indonesia, the Malay Peninsula, New Guinea and the Philippines.
-It is also found in many parts of North East India.
-Noted for its fragrant essential oil, it has many commercial uses and is now extensively cultivated in tropical climates around the world, especially in Asia, Madagascar, South America and the Caribbean.
-Indonesia currently produces over 90% of the global volume of patchouli oil (~1,600 metric tons).
+It is native to the island region of Southeast Asia, including Sri Lanka, Indonesia, the Malay Peninsula, New Guinea, and the Philippines.
+It is also found in many parts of Nepal and North East India.
+Noted for its fragrant essential oil, it has many commercial uses and is now extensively cultivated in tropical climates around the world, especially in Asia, Madagascar, South America, and the Caribbean.
+As of 2023, global demand for patchouli oil is over 1,600 MT per year, of which over 90% is produced by Indonesia.

 Etymology

 The word derives from the Tamil patchai (பச்சை) or paccuḷi, meaning "green", and ellai (இலை), meaning "leaf".

 Cultivation

 Patchouli grows well in warm to tropical climates.
 It thrives in hot, humid weather but not extended periods of direct sunlight.
 If the plant withers due to lack of water, it tends to recover quickly after rain or watering.
 Although rare, the seed-producing flowers are very fragrant and blossom in late autumn.
 The tiny seeds may be harvested for planting, but they are very delicate and easily crushed.
 Cuttings and grafts from the mother plant and subsequent rooting in loamy soil are the most common methods for propagation.